DEEP-PolyU/Awesome-GraphRAG/README.md

 </div>

-This repository contains a curated list of resources on graph-based retrieval-augmented generation (GraphRAG), which are classified according to the survey "**A Survey of Graph Retrieval-Augmented Generation for Customized Large Language Models**".
-Coming soon!
+This repository contains a curated list of resources on graph-based retrieval-augmented generation (GraphRAG), which are classified according to the survey [**A Survey of Graph Retrieval-Augmented Generation for Customized Large Language Models**](https://arxiv.org/abs/2501.13958).

 <div>
 <h3 align="left">